Eastern Busway, Auckland: History

 A new bridge, dedicated to the busway lanes, was built across the Tāmaki Estuary alongside the existing Panmure Bridge.
 On completion, the busway is expected to account for 35 percent of all journeys across Panmure Bridge, about 22,000 bus passengers per day.

-In April 2023, construction began on the final phase of the project, which will see the dedicated busway extended from Pakuranga to a new station at Botany, as well as the provision of separated new walking and cycling facilities.
+In April 2023, construction began on the final phase of the project, with the dedicated busway extended from Pakuranga to a station at Botany, as well as the provision of separated new walking and cycling facilities.

-A new flyover, named Rā Hihi, is being constructed over Tī Rākau Drive, connecting the South Eastern Highway to Pakuranga Road.
+A flyover, named Rā Hihi, was constructed over Tī Rākau Drive, connecting the South Eastern Highway to Pakuranga Road.
 The bridge is said to ease congestion in the area, especially during peak hours.
-Rā Hihi is due to open uni-directionally in the citybound direction on 1 October 2025 and bi-directionally on 27 October.
+Rā Hihi opened uni-directionally in the citybound direction on 1 October 2025 and opened bi-directionally on 27 October.

+In February 2026, Minister of Transport, Chris Bishop, confirmed $101 million worth of funding for the final stretch of the busway route, through Guys Reserve, before terminating at Botany.

-Busway Stations
+Busway stations

 Panmure

 Panmure Station connects to the Eastern Line train services and bus services towards Newmarket, Sylvia Park and Glen Innes.

 Williams Avenue

-Located alongside Pakuranga Road, Williams Avenue named after the nearby street of the same name.
+Located alongside Pakuranga Road, Williams Avenue is named after the nearby street of the same name.
 Construction started in early 2019 and was opened in December 2021.

 Pakūranga

-Pakūranga is a future busway station that will serve the suburb of Pakuranga and the shopping centre of Pakuranga Plaza.
-The station is undergoing planning and design and is expected to be opened in 2027.
+Pakūranga is a busway station serving the suburb of Pakuranga and the shopping centre of Pakuranga Plaza.